Safe and Sound in the Cloud—How Akeyless Protects Your Secrets

 Zero Knowledge encryption means even Akeyless can’t access your data—ultimately, you get full ownership, because neither your decrypted data or your encryption keys leave your private network.
 This is possible via the Akeyless Gateway.

 Akeyless uses a patented encryption technology that prevents hacks by separating encryption functions.
-Never-combined parts of the encryption key are kept in different cloud providers.
+Akeyless keeps never-combined parts of the encryption key in different cloud providers.
 The final piece – what we call the customer fragment – resides within the Akeyless Gateway, where only the organization has access to it.

-In other words, data can never be decrypted outside of your environment, and you have full ownership and control over the keys that decrypt your data.
+In other words, no one can decrypt your data outside of your environment, and you have full ownership and control over the keys that decrypt your data.

 RESOURCE: Learn more about DFC™ and how it keeps your data safe.